ntejha/CoCortex/Papers/README.md

 * authenticity must be ensured
 * communication without trust breaks MAS

-This is the exact motivation behind **verified shared memory**, which is the core idea of *MemBridge*.
+This is the exact motivation behind **verified shared memory**, which is the core idea of *CoCortex*.

 ---